 About me...

-I love change and I love learning new things, so fashion was such a natural path for me.
-Hearing about what inspires other people and what they are passionate about excites me too.
-I have worked in the fashion industry since completing my Fashion degree in 1999 and have experience as a designer, garment tech and pattern cutter for big brands and independents, but I would say patterns are my forte.
+I started sewing around the age of 8 when my mum taught me to sew and I fell in love with creating items that were unique.
+Fashion was a natural choice for me to pursue as a career!
+I have worked in the fashion industry since completing my Fashion degree in 1999 and have worked as a designer, garment tech and pattern cutter for big brands and independents, but patterns are the foundation of my sewing and design life.

-It’s a privilege to share my skills and watch people grow in confidence and creativity, creating furnishings that are meaningful and clothes that they want to wear.
-Since starting Top Notch Sewing Centre in early 2020, my aim is to take sewing power to the people!
+It’s a privilege to share my skills and watch clients grow in confidence and creativity, making items that are meaningful and clothes that they want to wear.
+When I started Top Notch Sewing Centre in early 2020, my aim was to take sewing power to the people!

 I also love supporting local businesses and do so where I can.
 My aim is not to compete but to support.